Practical guide for Indian buyers and sellers

 What should I do if I get scammed in an online transaction?

 Act within 24 hours.
 Call your bank to flag the transaction.
 File a complaint at cybercrime.gov.in.
 Report to the National Cyber Crime Helpline: 1930.
-If you used escrow, raise a dispute — the funds are still held and can be refunded.
+If you used payment protection, raise a dispute — the funds are still held and can be refunded.

-Escrow removes the fundamental risk of online transactions: one party paying before the other delivers.
-With escrow, the money is held by a neutral regulated party.
+Payment protection removes the fundamental risk of online transactions: one party paying before the other delivers.
+With payment protection, the money is held by a neutral regulated party.
 The seller cannot take it without delivering.
 The buyer cannot reverse it arbitrarily.
 Both parties are protected.

 What is a safe transaction amount for direct payment?

-For amounts above ₹2,000–5,000 with a new or unknown party, escrow is strongly recommended.
+For amounts above ₹2,000–5,000 with a new or unknown party, payment protection is strongly recommended.
 Below that, verified platforms with buyer protection are generally sufficient.
 Never send large amounts via direct bank transfer or UPI to someone you have not dealt with before.

 Make your next transaction safe

-GuardPe escrow works for any transaction — freelance, product, property, or B2B.
+GuardPe payment protection works for any transaction — freelance, product, property, or B2B.
 Free to sign up.
 Small protection fee only when a deal is funded.

 Payments via RBI-licensed partner